Winter Event Service Alert

 As we enter the winter months we want to ensure we are all as prepared as possible to deal with winter driving conditions, snow, and ice.

-From November through February the District of Mission conducts overnight winter ice patrols.
+From November through February the City of Mission conducts overnight winter ice patrols.
 Night-shift crews undertake a patrol whenever the ambient temperature at the Public Works Complex drops to 2 degrees Celsius or lower at the start of their shift.
 We also receive precision forecasts daily, and more frequently when weather changes are expected.
 Where warranted night patrol staff will apply either a mixture of sand and salt or a brine solution.
 View the ice patrol routes here.

 Brining and Sanding

-The District of Mission makes our own brine solution in-house at Public Works instead of trucking in tanks of it from other cities.
+The City of Mission makes our own brine solution in-house at Public Works instead of trucking in tanks of it from other cities.
 The tanks at Public Works store around 53,000L of brine which is ready for use at any time during the winter months.

 Crews will brine roads if patrols find icy conditions or snow accumulation of 25mm or more, or when freezing rain is expected.
 Priority 1 routes and transit routes are all pre-treated, with crews working to ensure this is done four hours prior to any anticipated weather event.

 Crews apply a sand-salt mix when there are icy roads.
 Sanding is done on an as-needed basis when grit is required on paved surfaces to improve traction.
 Typically this is done on hills, approaches to intersections, and known icy areas.
-First responders and the public can also contact the district to request emergency after-hours sanding.
+First responders and the public can also contact the City to request emergency after-hours sanding.

 How to Help

 Here are some things you can do to be prepared for this winter:

 - Park your car in the driveway in inclement weather to provide the plows unobstructed access to clear streets;